muratk5n/thirdwave/en/2021/10/political-aspects-full-employment-kalecki.md

 by no means the case even in the recent past.
 Among the opposers of this doctrine there were (and still are) prominent so called "economic experts" closely connected with banking and industry.
-This suggests that there is a political packground in the opposition to the full employment doctrine even though the arguments advanced are economic.
+This suggests that there is a political background in the opposition to the full employment doctrine even though the arguments advanced are economic.
 That is not to say that people who advance them do not believe in their economics, poor though these are.
 But obstinate